Georgina Corrick

-Georgina Louise Corrick (born September 29, 1998) is a British born, American raised professional softball player for the Talons of the Athletes Unlimited Softball League (AUSL).
+Georgina Louise Corrick (born September 29, 1998) is a British born, American raised professional softball player for the Utah Talons of the Athletes Unlimited Softball League (AUSL).
 She previously played softball for the Toda Medics of the Japan Diamond Softball League and college softball for the South Florida Bulls.
 She is also a member of the Great Britain women's national softball team.
 In 2022, she was the first pitching Triple Crown winner in NCAA Division I history.
 In 2024, she was inducted into the British Softball Hall of Fame.

 Early life

 Corrick was born to John and Sally Corrick in Basingstoke, England.
 Her family moved to the United States when she was three months old.
 She attended Seminole High School in Sanford, Florida.